OrpheanRhapsody/tp-ansible-ec2-and-stuff-and-docker/README.md

     └── docker-ubuntu                   --> role to install Docker on a Ubuntu instance
 ```

-As for now, Docker only install an hello world image.
+As for now, Docker only installs a hello world image.